Follow Us on Google Discover Latest news and motor reviews

 Dave McQuilling

-By Dave McQuilling
+By: Dave McQuilling

-Published on Feb 13, at 2:30pm ET
+Published: Feb 13, at 2:30pm ET

 With a new, turbocharged, 3-liter inline-six, a “drift mode” and a blinged up “special edition,” the Mercedes-AMG GLC 53 might just be the most entertaining SUV the Stuttgart-based manufacturer has ever released.
 It also offers us a little glimpse of the future, as that same engine is likely to feature in the Mercedes-AMG C 53.